ysndr/MSc-Thesis/chapter/evaluation.md

 ![Runtime latencies of file update handlings at different file sizes](log_analysis/figures/correlation-opens.svg){#fig:correlation-opens width=50%}

-Setting the runtime of completion requests in relation to the linearization size on which the command was performed, shows no clear correlation between the dimensions.
+Setting the runtime of completion requests in relation to the linearization size on which the command was performed shows no clear correlation between the dimensions.
 In fact the correlation coefficient between both variables measures $0.01617$ on a linear scale and $0.26$ on a $\log_{10}\log_{10}$ scale.
 Instead, vertical colums stand out in the correlation graph [@fig:correlation-completions].
 The height of these colums varies from one to five orders of magnitude.
-Considering the item density shows that especially high columns form whenever the server receives a higher load of requests.
+The item density shows that especially high columns form whenever the server receives a higher load of requests.
 Additionally color coding the individual requests by time reveils that the trace points of each column were recorded at a short time interval.
 Applying the same analysis to the other methods in [@fig:correlation-hovers;@fig:correlation-references; @fig:correlation-definitions] returns similar findings, although the columns remain more compact in comparison to the Completions method.
 In case of the `didOpen` method columns are clearly visible too [#fig:correlation-opens].